analystmatt22/Cricket_data_analysis/README.md

 # Cricket_data_analysis

 The cricket data analysis consisted of the data of cricket scores for 10 years from 2008-2017.

-The data consisted of 2 datasets with ensemble informations.
+The data consisted of 2 datasets namely 'matches' and 'deliveries', with ensemble informations.
 Answers to the below mentioned queries have been found through lot of data cleaning, preparation of new columns, creating measures etc.

 Power BI has been selected as the tool for the ETL and data analysis.

 Please share your queries to mathewdeepak7500@gmail.com